barbushin/php-console/README.md

-# IMPORTANT NOTICE

-There was some misunderstanding with Chrome Web Store policy auditors.
-They going to restore extension in a few days.

-But for now you can use this version https://chrome.google.com/webstore/detail/pjlgfjdeemcagkbhcdnffmjcagnbnhme

 # PHP Console server library

 PHP Console allows you to handle PHP errors & exceptions, dump variables, execute PHP code remotely and many other things using [Google Chrome extension PHP Console](https://chrome.google.com/webstore/detail/php-console/nfhmhhlpfleoednkpnnnkolmclajemef) and [PhpConsole server library](https://github.com/barbushin/php-console).